-The Town through its Board of Selectmen or Board of School Directors, or both, may enter into any agreement with the United States of America or in the State of Vermont, or both, or with any subdivision, department, agency, or activity of the United States of America or the State of Vermont, or both to make public improvements within said Town, or upon property or rights of said Town outside its corporate limits, whether owned by said Town as sole owner or owned by said Town in common with another municipality or other municipalities, and may make appropriations consistent with this charter to accomplish such purpose.
+The Town, through its Selectboard or Board of School Directors, or both, may enter into any agreement with the United States of America or in the State of Vermont, or both, or with any subdivision, department, agency, or activity of the United States of America or the State of Vermont, or both, to make public improvements within said Town, or upon property or rights of said Town outside its corporate limits, whether owned by said Town as sole owner or owned by said Town in common with another municipality or other municipalities, and may make appropriations consistent with this charter to accomplish such purpose.

 § 123-117.
 Town School District: establishment

 The Town of Hardwick, as established in section 101 of this charter, shall constitute the Hardwick Town School District.

 (a) By ordinance, enacted as herein provided, the Town of Hardwick may designate, establish, enlarge, and modify the boundaries of certain special service districts, in which are provided municipal services not available elsewhere in the Town.
 For the cost of providing such municipal services, including the cost of financing capital improvements relating to such services, the Town may assess, levy, and collect annually a special benefit tax upon all property within such special service district.

 (b) No such special service district may be designated, established, enlarged, or modified without the approval of the residents in said district as existing or proposed, expressed by the affirmative vote of a majority of those residents within said district present and voting at a special meeting thereof.

 (c) Regular water and sewer charges, fees, and rates shall not be considered a special benefit tax within the meaning of this section, and shall be assessed and collected as provided by general law.

 The officers of the Town of Hardwick shall be those provided by law for towns, except as otherwise provided by this charter.
 Such officers shall have all the powers and duties necessary to carry out the provisions of this charter as well as those provided by law.